UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 If your instructors approve your code, and merge the PR, but you still want to work on it, do that work in the develop branch, and then push and make a new PR.

-.. _gitHub_classroom_workflow_summary:
+.. _GitHub_classroom_workflow_summary:

 Workflow Summary
 ================

 I'm sure this seems like a lot, but it will get to be a habit, Here are the steps for each assignment:

- 1) Accept the assignment from the gitHub classroom link
+ 1) Accept the assignment from the GitHub classroom link

  2) Clone the resulting repo onto your work machine (``git clone``)